 - Building a powerful social media presence

-- Optimizing your law firm website for SEO
+- Focusing on SEO for your law firm website

 - Launching paid promotions

 - Listing your business in multiple legal directories